 What kind of training and education does an art therapist need to have?

 In Canada, an undergraduate degree in fine arts, psychology, social work or counselling is required before entering one of the art therapy programs.
 If the undergraduate degree is in another area, a prior learning assessment can be recognized to determine appropriate equivalency.
 It is recommended to have art and psychology courses.
 These programs include post-graduate diplomas, graduate diplomas and Master’s degree programs.
-(See our Approved Art Therapy Schools section.)
+(See our Art Therapy Training page.)

 Will the training that I have outside of Canada be acceptable to Canadian standards?

 Art Therapy is currently a self-regulated field in Canada.
-However, to be able to be a Professional or Registered member of CATA, you must have graduated from an approved art therapy program.
-These are listed in our ART THERAPY SCHOOLS section.
+However, to be able to be a Professional or Registered member of CATA, you must have graduated from an art therapy program that meets CATA’s education standards.
+These are listed on our Art Therapy Training page.

 What is the typical salary of an art therapist?